List of People Who Matter

 Currently, Matt works part-time as a teacher and tutor for CodeREV Kids.

 Before working for CodeREV, Luis tutored students grades K - 12 for a program that helps students from low income homes and underperforming schools.
-Luis specializes in mathematics and serves as one of CodeREV’s primary Mathcraft instructors.
+Luis specializes in mathematics and serves as one of CodeREV’s primary Mathcraft instructors and trainers.
 In his free time, Luis is a competitive Super Smash Brothers player, attending tournaments around Southern Calfiornia.

 Doug is a professional artist and animator born and raised in the heart of Los Angeles!
 He’s a master of many disciplines, ranging from pencil drawing and digital painting to video editing and 3D animation using Autodesk Maya.
 Doug graduated from The LA Film School with a degree in Computer Animation and has worked freelance as a 2D and 3D designer before joining CodeREV.